-Atlantic Cape provides various professional development and personal enrichment courses to meet Atlantic and Cape May County residents' interests and needs.
-Additionally, the College offers a wide range of workshops and seminars to help busy professionals acquire additional credentials, certifications, or skill enrichment courses to assist in their upward mobility goals.
+Workforce Development provides various professional development and personal enrichment courses to meet Atlantic and Cape May County residents' interests and needs.
+The College offers a wide range of workshops and seminars to help busy professionals acquire additional credentials, certifications, and skills.
 Classes are offered days, evenings, and weekends at all three Atlantic Cape campuses and various locations throughout Atlantic and Cape May counties.
 For information, call (609) 343-5655 or visit www.atlantic.edu/workforce.